-Howard County General Hospital provides a variety of cardiac diagnostic and treatment procedures in its state-of-the-art, computerized Cardiac Catheterization Laboratories (cath lab).
-The Cardiac Catheterization team provides highly skilled care by board-certified cardiologists and specialty-trained nurses and radiologic technologists who are committed to working cooperatively with patients and their families.
+Howard County General Hospital provides a variety of elective and emergency cardiac diagnostic and treatment procedures in its state-of-the-art, computerized Cardiac Catheterization Laboratories (cath lab).
+Our cardiology team provides highly skilled care by board-certified Johns Hopkins cardiologists and specialty-trained nurses and radiologic technologists who are committed to working cooperatively with patients and their families.

 Registered nurses will prepare you for your procedure and monitor your recovery period closely in the prep and recovery area.

 We provide specialized, individualized care to patients requiring cardiac services.

 A cardiac catheterization examines blood flow to the heart and tests how well the heart is pumping.